Skip to main content

 python -m pip install --user pipenv

-We will call mini-project-1-template as the root folder of our application.
+We will call mini-project-1-template the root folder of our application.

 From the root folder, install the packages specified in the Pipfile.